tzolkowski96/portfolio/README.md

+Here's an updated README.md file based on the current structure of your portfolio repository:

 # Tobin Zolkowski's Portfolio

 Welcome to the repository for my personal portfolio website.
 This site showcases my skills, projects, and experience as a Data Insight Specialist.